 Then something caused Red to rear up and buck violently, several times, as he walked back to the stables.

-Mrs Goldsmith fell and the horse trampled on her head, causing one side of her face to cave in.
+Mrs Goldsmith fell and the horse trampled on her head, causing serious damage to one side of her face.
 She needed 20 operations, has had to give up work and still suffers persistent pain, she claims.

 However her application for damages against the horse’s keeper, Bradley Patchcott, was rejected by Judge Christopher Walton at Newcastle County Court last June.